Belagir/hexaworld/Readme.md

 The program also accepts some options :

 - `-s seed` with `seed` as any integer.
-The program will use this to seed the RNG.
+The program will use this to seed the RNG ;
 - `-x width` with `width` as a non-zero unsigned integer.
-This will set the horizontal number of tiles.
+This will set the horizontal number of tiles ;
 - `-y height` with `height` as a non-zero unsigned integer.
 This will set the vertical number of tiles.

+Some keybinds are also available :

+- `shift + enter` to generate a new world ;
+- `left` or `right` to check out the generated layers ;
+- click on any cells to see some information about it.

 # WIP